fkooman/php-lib-webfinger/README.md

 This is a WebFinger (RFC 7033) client implementation written in PHP.

 # Installation
-You need [Composer](https://getcomposer.org) to install the dependencies to run the tests.
+You need [Composer](https://getcomposer.org) to install the dependencies:

     $ /path/to/composer.phar install